na-na-hi/renget/archive/NovelAI-Quick-Start.md

 ## Final Tip:
 Language model AIs are heavily influenced by your writing style.
 If you begin the story with some high quality prose of your own, the AI will pick up on your style and produce better quality prose in response.
 The reverse is also true -- if u type lik dis, the AI is gun b vry confzed.
 So try to type with decent spelling, grammar and punctuation.

-The exception to this is when you're intentionally creating that style for the sake of a character's accent, dialogue, humorous example, etc. AI models like Clio and later are smart enough to recognize these patterns as literary devices when you use them as such, and will immersively integrate that awareness into the responses it generates.
+The exception to this is when you're intentionally creating that style for the sake of a character's accent, dialogue, humorous example, etc. AI models like Kayra and later are smart enough to recognize these patterns as literary devices when you use them as such, and will immersively integrate that awareness into the responses it generates.

 ### That's the guide.
 This guide was written to give you the biggest return on impact for the minimal time taken to learn what's in it.
 If you want to dive deeper, here's a list of links to useful resources: